sfc-gh-mkobel/hybrid-table-quickstart/README.md

 ### Step 2.1 Unique Constraints
 In this step, we will test Unique Constraint which ensures that all values in a column are different.
-In table TRUCK that we created in the Set Up lab we defined column TRUCK_EMAIL as NOT NULL and UNIQUE.
+In table TRUCK that we created in the Setup lab we defined column TRUCK_EMAIL as NOT NULL and UNIQUE.

 Display information about the columns in the table.
 Note the unique key value for the TRUCK_EMAIL column.